 What is a Tax Return?

-June 30 is the end of the Australia’s financial year.
-Write in your diary.
-You can apply for your tax return for any work that you have done in Australia between July 1st 2013 to June 30th 2014.
+June 30th is the end of the Australia’s financial year.
+Write it in your diary!
+You can apply for your tax return for any work that you have done in Australia between July 1st to June 30th.

-If you are leaving Australia you can apply for your tax return at any time, as long as you will not be returning to work before June 30.
+If you are leaving Australia you can claim tax back at any time, as long as you will not be returning to work before June 30th.

 What will I need for my Tax return?

-At the end of the financial year your employer should give you a PayG Summary.
+At the end of the financial year your employer should give you a PAYG Summary.
 This is a summary of all work and tax deducted for that employer throughout the financial year.
-If you cannot find your documents, your tax agent can help you retrieve them for an additional cost.
+If you cannot find your documents, our recommended tax agent Taxback.com can help you retrieve them for an additional cost.

 How long does it take?